-One interesting observation with reference to our theta findings regards their timing.
-Although cluster statistics do not support inferences about the precise timing of events (Sassenhagen & Draschkow, 2019), it is nonetheless notable that the strongest most pronounced differences in FMT are in the period from 1000 to 2000 ms after retrocue onset, including the anti- vs pro- retrocue comparison (Figure 5).
-This is markedly later than the gaze and Central beta effects that indicated that the competition between voluntary and involuntary factors was resolved mostly within the first second after the retrocue.
-This opens the possibility that the pronounced FMT activity following anti-retrocues may not reflect the process of resolving competition per se, but rather the maintenance and/or consolidation of the post-cue state.
-It is important to keep in mind, however, that a different analysis of the same data (the correlation of FMT power with RT) revealed a significant functional role for FMT during the earlier portion of the post-cue delay in two conditions, and a trend in this direction for the third (Fig. 6).
+One interesting observation with reference to our theta findings regard their timing.
+Although cluster statistics do not support inferences about the precise timing of events (Sassenhagen & Draschkow, 2019), it is nonetheless notable that the strongest most pronounced differences in FMT are in the period from 1000 to 2000 msec after retrocue onset, including the anti-versus pro-retrocue comparison (Figure 5).
+This is markedly later than the gaze and central beta effects that indicated that the competition between voluntary and involuntary factors was resolved mostly within the first second after the retrocue.
+Note how this difference in timing also rules out the possibility that the reported theta differences are a direct consequence of differences in gaze behavior.
+This opens the possibility that the pronounced FMT activity following anti-retrocues may not reflect the process of resolving competition per se, but rather the maintenance and/or consolidation of the postcue state.
+It is important to keep in mind, however, that a different analysis of the same data (the correlation of FMT power with RT) revealed a significant functional role for FMT during the earlier portion of the postcue delay in two conditions, and a trend in this direction for the third (Figure 6).
 This is consistent with an important role for FMT in the flexible control of the selection and processing of the response-critical information in working memory.

 In summary, we have used EEG to investigate the neural dynamics associated with the competition between voluntary and involuntary control over the focus of attention in visual working memory.
-When voluntary and involuntary factors compete for the internal visual focus of attention, prioritisation of the appropriate memory item is delayed.
+When voluntary and involuntary factors compete for the internal visual focus of attention, prioritization of the appropriate memory item is delayed.
 This is reflected both in gaze biases that track selection and in the neural dynamics of preparation for the appropriate upcoming manual action.
-We have further shown how this competition is paralleled - possibly followed - by frontal midline theta activity that influences memory-guided behavioural performance.
+We have further shown how this competition is paralleled-possibly followed-by frontal midline theta activity that influences memory-guided behavioral performance.
 Finally, our design uniquely enabled us to disentangle the processes of control versus retention in working memory, revealing how FMT tracks cognitive control demands over and above working memory load.